Fill out this form to get access to this resource

 Where can I find a list of buyers and sellers?

-You can download a limited list of the top 500 or so schools in the nation with those three key metrics by filling out the form below.
-For those who have purchased Who Gets In and Why (or pre-ordered it), I’ve created an expanded list with more statistics and my label on whether I’d consider each school a buyer or a seller.
+You can download a limited list of the top 500 or so schools in the nation with those three key metrics by filling out the form to the left.
+For those who have purchased Who Gets In and Why, I’ve created an expanded list with more statistics and my label on whether I’d consider each school a buyer or a seller.
 Please send a copy of your receipt (in any form) to email@example.com to receive a copy of that expanded spreadsheet.

 I don’t want to provide any of that information to you, so how can I glean myself if school is a buyer or seller?